Dolibarr/dolibarr-docker/README.md

 read-only: Yes, mount it read only with :ro

 #### Running your dolibarr behind a proxy?

+This section describes the old method, consider using the environment variable APACHE_REMOTEIP_CONF which is less work.

 If you want Dolibarr or the logs from the dolibarr container to reveal the original IP address and not just the proxy's IP address you should create 2 text files: